-For more information about the Career Development opportunities, email Patrice Abner, Graduate Assistant for Campus Relations at the Regional Campuses.
+For more information about the Career Development opportunities, please call our front desk at (954) 262-7201.

-Video Counseling services are provided to NSUís Regional Campus students (currently available in Tampa and Orlando; will soon be available at all campuses).
-Services provided include: treatment for anxiety, panic and depression; anger management; financial stress; social struggles; chronic illnesses; abuse; suicidal thoughts; break-ups and divorce; assault; and many other areas affecting a students' quality of life
+Video Counseling services are provided to NSU’s Regional Campus students (currently available in Tampa and Orlando; will soon be available at all campuses).
+Services provided include: treatment for anxiety, panic and depression; anger management; financial stress; social struggles; chronic illnesses; abuse; suicidal thoughts; break-ups and divorce; assault; and many other areas affecting a students' quality of life.

 Student Disability Services provides information and individualized accommodations for students with identified disabilities.
 To be eligible for disability-related accommodations, students must have a documented disability as defined by applicable federal and state laws.
 Accommodations are available to students whose disabilities include, but are not limited to: